GhulamMustafa0324/prima_consulting_test/README.md

-# Cashflow Calculation System
+# Cashflow Calculator

-A Django web application that replaces an Excel-based actuarial cashflow model.
-It calculates the **Expected Death Outflow** for each employee — the statistical monetary cost if an employee dies before reaching retirement age.
+A Django web app that takes employee data as a CSV and calculates the expected death benefit outflow for each employee — year by year — until retirement.

+---

 ## Setup